collapsed-stacks/startups/questions/3686/what-do-you-do-for-corporate-income-taxes.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-03-10
 - score: 1

-<p>Find an accountant or a small accounting firm near you, and have them take care of this for you.
-Make sure they put their money where their mouth is: if a taxman audits you, they should be the ones taking care of it.</p>
+Find an accountant or a small accounting firm near you, and have them take care of this for you.
+Make sure they put their money where their mouth is: if a taxman audits you, they should be the ones taking care of it.

-<p>Don't bother checking with Deloitte, E&amp;Y, PWC, or KPMG.
+Don't bother checking with Deloitte, E&Y, PWC, or KPMG.
 They're into account auditing and certification for publicly traded companies.
 And they price accordingly -- as in scratch your eyes out expensive.
 You might eventually work with them later on when you head for an IPO.
-Just not now.</p>
+Just not now.

 ## Answer 3692